colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="overflow-hidden">
 <p>I have a few pieces of advice:</p>

-<p>First, focusing on decentralizing money, information, and control in your organization.
+<p>First, focus on decentralizing money, information, and control in your organization.
 When you find a nexus of centralization, apply gentle pressure until it slowly releases.</p>

-<p>Second, <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Nurture%20a%20generous%20community%20by%20approaching%20every%20interaction%20asking%20what%20you%20can%20give.">nurture a generous community by approaching every interaction asking what you can give</a>, not what you can  get.</p>
+<p>Second, <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Build%20a%20generous%20community%20by%20approaching%20every%20interaction%20asking%20what%20you%20can%20give.">build a culture of generosity by approaching every interaction asking what you can give</a>, not what you can get.</p>

 <p>Lastly, realize that culture is everything.
 If you lost all of your money and assets but still had your culture, you could build everything again.
-If you lose your culture, you've lost everything.</p>
+If you lose your culture, you will destroy everything you have created.</p>
 </div>

 <div class="spacing--mid-x"></div>